 April 17th, 2015: The Third Workshop on HPC at The University of São Paulo.

-April 11, 2015: The group will be participating in the New England Undergraduate Computing Symposium.
-Check it out at neucs.org
+April 11, 2015: The group participated in the New England Undergraduate Computing Symposium.

-March 19, 2015: Workshop “RNA Dynamics: Going from in vitro to in silico,” held at SUNY Albany.
+March 19, 2015: We co-organized the workshop “RNA Dynamics: Going from in vitro to in silico,” held at SUNY Albany.

-May 21-23, 2014: 1st Symposium on Current Topics in Molecular Biophysics, to be held at the University of São Paulo.
+May 21-23, 2014: 1st Symposium on Current Topics in Molecular Biophysics, was held at the University of São Paulo.

 April 14th, 2014: 2WHPC: The 2nd Workshop on High Performance Computing at University of São Paulo.

 April 7, 8, 9, 2014: Special Seminar by Prof. Whitford “Bridging Biology, Chemistry and Physics: Insights and Opportunities.”
-This seminar will provide an introductory discussion on the interface of the life sciences and physical sciences, with an emphasis on opportunities at NU for undergraduate participation in research.
+This seminar provided an introductory discussion on the interface of the life sciences and physical sciences, with an emphasis on opportunities at NU for undergraduate participation in research.

-March 29th, 2014: New England Undergraduate Computing Symposium This event is open to all undergraduate students in New England.
-If you have taken a computing course, or participate in computing-related work/research, then please join us and see what activities and opportunities are available after graduation.
+March 29th, 2014: New England Undergraduate Computing Symposium This event was open to all undergraduate students in New England.